yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97whats-new.markdown

 # MongoDB External Data Source

-[MongoDB](http://www.mongodb.org) is an extermely popular and powerful NoSQL database.
+[MongoDB](http://www.mongodb.org) is an extremely popular and powerful NoSQL database.
 XAP 9.7 introduces full support for using Mongo as a write behind data store for the space, and as a source for initial data load and read through scenario.
 This means that you can now use Mongo as an extension to the space, allowing two-way integration between XAP and Mongo.

 # LINQ Support for XAP.NET

 LINQ (which stands for Language-Integrated Query) is a feature of the .Net framework and allows the user to use SQL like syntax within their code to filter and select subsets information from various data sources (relational and non relational databases, arrays, collections, etc.).
-XAP.NET 9.7 implements a custom LINQ provider which allows the developer to use LINQ experessions to query the space.
+XAP.NET 9.7 implements a custom LINQ provider which allows the developer to use LINQ expressions to query the space.
 Here's an example:

 {% highlight csharp %}
 var query = from p in spaceProxy.Query<Person>()